jzhoulab/quasildr/trenti/README.md

 ### Brief instructions
-Most functionalities are self-explanatory and so I just try to mention some more high level or hidden points.
+The interface is divided into two parts.
+The left panel provides the main visualization and method interfaces, it displays the data in 3D, provides various analysis options and you can click on buttons to upload your files (loading the files through command-line is recommended and better supported).
+The right panels are interactive selective interfaces for selecting genes and cells while displaying useful information at gene or cell levels.
 There are a lot more functionalities that can be accessed through 'Advanced options' that are hidden by default.

 **Basic visualization**

-Display gene expression:

-Click on a gene on the right, or use the dropdown below or type gene name.
-Now the gene plot it self reflect expressions in the cells selected in the cell selectors above (default are all cells).

-To show annotations overlay:

-Visualization -> Check "Annotation" -> Select column display

-Show K-nearest neighbor graph:

-Visualization -> Check one of the KNN options

-**Projection**

-Dimensionality reductions.
-PCA or GraphDR are recommended for trajectory analysis.

-**Trajectory**

-Select number of interations and click `run` button to run.
-Important parameters are bandwidth / adaptive bandwidth.

-**Clustering**
-Note clustering can be ran on both the original data (default), or the trajectory generated.

 **Bootstrap**
 Bootstrapped trajectories allow estimating uncertainties of trajectory estimations.